launchdarkly/api-client-python/docs/ApprovalsApi.md

 Delete approval request

-Delete an approval request for a feature flag
+Delete an approval request for a feature flag.

 ### Example